dawsonbotsford/conf/readme.md

 The only use-case I can think of is having the config located in the app directory or on some external storage.

 ### Instance

-You can use [dot-notation](https://github.com/sindresorhus/dot-prop) in a `key` to access nested properties.

 The instance is [`iterable`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols) so you can use it directly in a [`for…of`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of) loop.